Thursday, October 26, 2023

 The bottom strip of red says: "All areas are no smoking."

-Same directions noted here: back to Chungcheong bukdo and Goesan-gun; forward to Gyeongsan bukdo and Mungyeong City.
+Same directions noted here: back to Chungcheong bukdo and Goesan-gun; forward to Gyeongsang bukdo and Mungyeong City.

 the Ihwajeong shwimteo